christopher192/data-engineering-datatalk/01-docker-terraform/terraform_gcp/README.md

 ## Terraform
 Infrastructure as Code (IaC) tool that lets user define, create, and manage cloud infrastructure using code.
-Instead of clicking through cloud dashboards, write  the configuration files in .tf format to automate thing such as
+Instead of clicking through cloud dashboards, write the configuration files in `.tf` format to automate thing such as
 - Creating virtual machine
 - Setting up storage bucket
 - Launching database
 - Manage network

-In conclusion, the cloud infrastructure become manageable, version-controlled (like source code), reusable and shareable, easier to automate and replicate
+In conclusion, the cloud infrastructure become manageable, version-controlled (like source code), reusable and shareable, easier to automate and replicate.

 ### Step-by-Step
 1. Allow Terraform to create and manage resources in GCP